Black-backed thornbill

-The black-backed thornbill (Ramphomicron dorsale) is an Endangered species of hummingbird in the "coquettes", tribe Lesbiini of subfamily Lesbiinae.
+The black-backed thornbill (Ramphomicron dorsale) is a Near Threatened species of hummingbird in the "coquettes", tribe Lesbiini of subfamily Lesbiinae.
 It is endemic to the Sierra Nevada de Santa Marta of northern Colombia.

 Taxonomy and systematics

 The black-backed thornbill is monotypic.
 It shares its genus with the purple-backed thornbill (R. microrhynchum).

 Description

 The black-backed thornbill is 9 to 10 cm long and weighs about 3.5 g.
 Both sexes have a very short black bill; the male's is slightly decurved.
 The male's upperparts are velvety black with purplish uppertail coverts and a white spot behind the eye.
 Their gorget is olive green and the rest of the underparts are a mix of dark gray and rufous with green dots.
 The tail is moderately long, deeply forked, and purplish black.
 Females have shining grass green upperparts, and like the male, purplish uppertail coverts and a white spot behind the eye.
 Their underparts are buffy white with green dots.
 The tail is shorter than the male's and the outer pair of feathers have white tips.